 - 10. What should I do if I was rear-ended by an uninsured driver

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-In most rear-end motor vehicle accidents in California, the rear driver is at fault for the accident.
+In most rear-end motor vehicle accidents, the rear driver is at fault for the accident.
 However, the rear driver is not always at fault in a rear-end collision.
 The lead driver or another vehicle could be the cause of the rear-end accident.

 Determining who is at fault in a car accident is important because that determines who is liable to pay for the other drivers' damages.
 Liability can be shown by figuring out if a driver was negligent and what percentage of the accident was caused by the driver's negligence.